dgaston/dgaston.github.io/README.md

 dgaston.github.io
 =================

-<p>I am a post-dcotoral fellow currently working with the <a href="http://igniteproject.ca/">IGNITE</a> project studying the causes of, and
+<p>I am a post-doctoral fellow currently working with the <a href="http://igniteproject.ca/">IGNITE</a> project studying the causes of, and
 developing therapeutics for, orphan genetic diseases found in families living in Atlantic Canada.
 In addition to performing routine genomic/bioinformatic analyses, I am also developing new tools for genomics researchers.
 My focus is currently on data management/visualization and gene prioritization.</p>